jsirera/wifiMap/README.md

 	<li>Radius user name (if you use RADIUS Auth Server for wireless network credentials)</li></ul>
  - You can view AP and station properties by click.
  - AP and labels cant be hidden by checkbox.
+ - Show user labels in orange or red color by RX TX data transfer.
- - The ability to show some stations with different color putting a text on the note station properties in unifi Controler
+ - The ability to show some stations with different color putting a text on the note station properties in unifi Controller

 ### Credits